 Currency: GBP British Pound (£)

 Departing from Birmingham Airport

 Getting to Birmingham Airport is easy whatever mode of transport you use.
-If you’re travelling by public transport, you will find bus services running directly to the airport or to Birmingham International Airport train station.
-There is a free and frequent Sky Rail from the station which takes you to the terminal in just two minutes.
+Taxis can drop you right outside the terminal and, if you prefer to take public transport, you will find bus services running directly to the airport or to Birmingham International train station.
+There is a free Air-Rail link from the train station that takes you to the terminal in minutes.

 Arriving at Edinburgh Airport